ReventlessDev/reventless-core/packages/doc/docs/rescript-syntax.md

 let increasedAgeAmount = switch(command) {
   | Introduce(_)
   | Rename(_)
-  | Forget => 0 // note: since Rename and Forget use the same number of variables in this case (0), they can be defined together with a single outcome
+  | Forget => 0 // note: since Rename and Forget match on the same number of variables in this case (none), they can be defined together with a single outcome
   | IncreaseAge(amount) => amount
 }